giantswarm/template-app/README.md

 ## Installing

-There are 3 ways to install this app onto a tenant cluster.
+There are 3 ways to install this app onto a workload cluster.

 1. [Using our web interface](https://docs.giantswarm.io/ui-api/web/app-platform/#installing-an-app)
 2. [Using our API](https://docs.giantswarm.io/api/#operation/createClusterAppV5)